 - ASCO collaborated with NCI to update NCI’s protocol template to include language that establishes the therapeutic intent as a secondary objective.
 The following language is now included in the template (page 8): "[All phase 1 studies must include the following text as a secondary objective.]
 To observe and record anti-tumor activity.
 Although the clinical benefit of [this/these] drug(s) has not yet been established, the intent of offering this treatment is to provide a possible therapeutic benefit, and thus the patient will be carefully monitored for tumor response and symptom relief in addition to safety and tolerability."
 ASCO hopes that inclusion of this objective language will support Medicare coverage of phase 1 trials, considering Medicare’s current policy does not require therapeutic intent to be the primary endpoint of a trial in order for the trial to qualify for coverage.

 - Medicare Advantage Policies

-The state Medicaid programs that have written statutes, regulations, and/or policies that require coverage of the routine care costs associated with clinical trials participation are: Alaska, California, District of Columbia, Indiana, Iowa, Maryland, Montana, North Carolina, Texas, Vermont and West Virginia.
+The state Medicaid programs that have written statutes, regulations, and/or policies that require coverage of the routine care costs associated with clinical trials participation are: Alaska, California, Colorado, District of Columbia, Florida, Illinois, Indiana, Iowa, Maryland, Minnesota, Montana, New Mexico, North Carolina, Oregon, Texas, Vermont and West Virginia.
 Others may have unwritten policies.
-For more information, please see: